isomerpages/mlaw-corp/_realign/0_intro.md

 ---
-title: Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19
+title: 'Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19'
 permalink: /realign/re-align-framework
-breadcrumb: Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19
 ---

 ## Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19 ##